zevlg/telega.el/README.md

 $ brew install tdlib
 ```

-On Linux you need build from sources.
+On Linux you need build `tdlib` from sources.

 To get the source:
 ```console